resin-studio/ballistic/README.md

 - distribution function could look like `p(x : X) : [0, 1] = ...`
 - probabilities could look like `Pr[x + y = z | ... ]`
 - bayesian network corresponds to type/DSL
-- operations in DSL correspond to constraints in bayesian types
+- operations in DSL correspond to types in bayesian types
 - data can be represented as special type
     - `x : X -> {y : Y | (x, y) : data(file)}`
-- bayesian network can be represented as constraint type and an expression:
+- bayesian network can be represented as type type and an expression:
     - `x : a, z : c, y : {b | a, b, c : Sum} ~> y = z - x`
 - samples are represented as variables in types
 - distributions are not in types directly
-- bayesian network constraint can be compiled into a DSL refinement
+- bayesian network type can be compiled into a DSL refinement
 - the latent variables (M, B) are indicated by existential quantifiers
     - All X .
 X -> (Some Y M B. Y :: Y = M * X + B)
 - restrict to basic arithmetic and real comparison operators